Lily Dampier

-Katherine Annabel Lily Dampier (1867 or 1868 – 6 February 1915), known as Lily Dampier, was an Australian actor of stage and screen.
+Katherine Annabel Lily Dampier (1867 or 1868 – 6 February 1915), known as Lily Dampier, was an Australian actress of stage and screen.
 She was the daughter of Alfred Dampier and married to Alfred Rolfe.

 Her best known stage parts were Sylvia in For the Term of His Natural Life and Kate in Robbery Under Arms.
 She also performed many roles from Shakespeare and worked in England.

 A contemporary described her as a better actress than her sister Rose: